WiVRn/WiVRn/docs/configuration.md

 	"scale": 0.5
 }
 ```
-The x and y resolution of the streamed video are half the size on the headsed, reduces the required bandwidth and encoding/decoding time by about 4.
+The x and y resolution of the streamed video are half the size on the headset, reduces the required bandwidth and encoding/decoding time by about 4.

 ```json
 {